 Establish a base fee for onsite septic system program public records requests

-Currently DEQ may only charge for public records requests if they require more than 15 minutes of staff time.
+Currently, DEQ may only charge for public records requests if they require more than 15 minutes of staff time.
 DEQ estimates that public records requests in the onsite septic system program require 50 to 75 hours of staff time per month.
 Few requests exceed the 15-minute threshold; therefore, DEQ receives little revenue to cover the costs for this work.
 This amendment would allow DEQ to recover the costs for fulfilling these public records requests.

 Regulated parties